Generalizing matrix representations to fully heterochronous ranked tree shapes: Sampling Schemes

 Inspired by the Beta-splitting model \cite{aldous1996probability,sainudiin2016beta}, we can sample the Bernoulli probabilities from a Beta density $f(p_{i,j};\alpha,\beta)$, with parameters $\alpha$ and $\beta \in (0,\infty)$.
 The entry-wise probability is

-Notice that the above equation implies that the marginal distribution of fully heterochronous ranked tree shapes has two parameters $\alpha$ and $\beta$.
+Notice that the above equation implies that the marginal distribution of fully heterochronous ranked tree shapes has one parameter, which is the ratio $\frac{\alpha}{\beta}$.
 This, however, should not be confused with the generative process, which is nonparametric.
 In the generative model, we sample trees from the condition distribution of $P(F\mid \mathbf{p})$, where the number of parameters in $\mathbf{p}$ grows with tree size.

-This Beta-Bernoulli model generates balanced trees when $\alpha\gg \beta$ and unbalanced otherwise.
-The mean of Beta($\alpha,\beta$) is $\frac{\alpha}{\alpha + \beta}$, so when $\alpha \gg \beta$, the Bernoulli probabilities of choosing the smaller admissible value $L_F$ tends to be higher.
-This results in lineages surviving less, which gives more balanced trees.
-This can be appreciated in Figure \ref{fig: sim_hist} obtained from simulations.
+This Beta-Bernoulli model generates unbalanced trees when $\alpha\gg \beta$ and balanced otherwise.
+The mean of Beta($\alpha,\beta$) is $\frac{\alpha}{\alpha + \beta}$, so when $\alpha \gg \beta$, the Bernoulli probabilities of choosing the smaller admissible value $L_F$ (the probabilities of sampling as opposed to branching) tends to be higher.
+Consequently, there are typically few extant lineages at any given time, which favors caterpillar-like shapes and yields unbalanced trees.
+This is seen in simulations, with the total tree length indicating how long and how many branches persist before sampling (Figure \ref{fig: sim_hist})

+\begin{example} To illustrate the differences between the three models introduced in this Section, we compute the probability of the ranked tree shape $T$ in Figure \ref{fig:coal} under each the three models.
+The tree has \textbf{F}-matrix,

+By \eqref{eq.tree_prob_coal}, the probability under the Coalescent model is $P_{\text{coalescent}}(T) = \frac{1}{2}$, which agrees with the direct calculations in Figure \ref{fig:coal}.
+Its probability under the Diagonal ``top-down'' model, according to Proposition \ref{prop.tree_prob_diag_samp}, is